DorianGrey/vue-ts-playground/README.md

 # vue-ts-playground

-Playground with vue.js and typescript
+Playground with vue.js and typescript.
+Intended to figure out goodies and pitfalls.

 Scripts:

-`npm run dev` - will start a local dev server at localhost:8080
+`yarn start` - will start a local dev server at localhost:8080

-`npm run build` - will build your project into the /dist folder
+`yarn run build` - will build your project into the /dist folder

-Setup: run `npm install`
+Setup: run `yarn`

-Enjoy!